asamy/ksm/README.md

 - EPT violation #VE (if not available natively, it will keep using VM-Exit instead)
 - EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)

+## Why not other hypervisors?

+You may have already guessed from the `Features` part, if not, here are some reasons:

+- Do not implement the new processor features KSM implements (VMFUNC, #VE, etc.)
+- Are not simple enough to work with or understand
+- Simply, just have messy code base or try too hard to implement endless C++ features that just make code ugly.
+- Too big code base and do not have the same purpose (e.g. research or similar)

+Such features for such purpose is really crucial, for my purpose, I wanted a quicker physical memory virtualization technique that I can relay on.

 ## Requirements

 - An Intel processor